The History of The Animals, Animals II, Animals III, Animal Tracks,

 The Animals 2000 - 2001 (2nd Generation Pt.3)

-This was a change that took Hilton and John's second generation of The Animals into a different direction and was unfortunately relatively short lived, resulting in Hilton Valentine, who was unhappy about the new changes, leaving the band in April 2001 to live in
+This was a change that took Hilton and John's reincarnation of The Animals into a different direction and was unfortunately relatively short lived, resulting in Hilton Valentine, who was unhappy about the new changes, leaving the band in April 2001 to live in

 [After relocating to America in 2001 to pursue a solo career, Hilton Valentine collaborated with Eric Burdon in his USA based band 'Eric Burdon and The Animals' and performed with him on his 2007 and 2008 tours.
 In 2008 Hilton resumed his solo recording career with various performances in the USA and the UK.
 In January 2021 Hilton died at the age of 77.
 Eric Burdon still continues to perform around the World with his own USA based band 'Eric Burdon and The Animals']

-In 2005 Steve Hutchinson coupled up with previous Animals vocalist Tony Liddle and joined the Tony Liddle band with the idea of forming an Animals tribute band under the name of Animals III as a follow on to their previous bands The Animals and Animals II but the idea did not come to frutition at that time.
+In 2005 Steve Hutchinson coupled up with previous Animals vocalist Tony Liddle by joining the Tony Liddle band with the idea of forming their own Animals tribute band together under the name of Animals III as a follow on to their previous bands The Animals and Animals II but the project was slow to come to frutition at that time.

-In 2007 Steve Hutchinson who still remained to be the longest serving keyboard player for The Animals toured throughout Europe as The UK Legends and UK Rock Legends performing the Animals hits in his shows as a tribute to his previous bands The Animals and Animals II.
+In 2007 Steve Hutchinson, who was the longest serving keyboard player in the history of The Animals, toured throughout Europe with his own band The UK Legends performing some of the Animals hit songs in his shows as a tribute to his previous bands The Animals and Animals II.

-In September 2014 Steve Hutchinson finally managed to collect together the musicians he needed to create an Animals tribute band under his name of ANIMALS III.
-The proposed line up of his Animals III band included former Animals vocalist Tony Liddle who had taken over the roll from Robert Kane in 2000, along with former Animals/Animals II guitarist George Fearon and former Animals II bass player Martin Bland with Mad Dog on drums from the UK Legends band.
+In September 2014 Steve Hutchinson finally managed to collect together the musicians that he needed to create his Animals tribute band under his band name of ANIMALS III.
+The proposed line up of his Animals III band included former Animals vocalist Tony Liddle who had taken over the roll from Robert Kane in 2000, along with former 'Hilton Valentine's Animals/Animals II' guitarist George Fearon, former Animals bass player Martin Bland and the UK Legends drummer Mad Dog.

 In 2017 Drummer Mad Dog re-joined the band replacing Paul Elliott.